BradoBrain/CombineLearning/README.md

     - .merge - operator that give us to publish the same type of values from different pipelines to the operator and sends it downstream by one pipeline.

     - .switchLatest - operator that give us to publishes just latest publisher and cancel others publishers (for example like .flatMap).
 It looks like .combineLatest but for publishers.

+    - .zip - operator that connect two pipelines and then uses a clouser to process the data.
+There are also .zip3, .zip4 to connect more pipelines.

 </details>